sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/0_RawData/README.md

  * 1_RNA : metatranscriptomics
  * 2_Phage : virome metagenomics

+Note: Directories contain all fastq files and are too large to upload
 ## Kang dataset:

 Raw sequencing data is published at NCBI SAR with the project ID PRJNA588313 and sample category ID SAMN13241759.